Applying Heat Transfer Vinyl on a Cork Board

 Step 7: Remove the Carrier Sheet

-Before removing the carrier sheet, we would recommend to let it sit first and cool down.
-This is to make sure that the adhesive of the heat transfer vinyl is completely set into the substrate.
-Burnishing it with an application tool can also help to make sure that it is completely stuck on the cork board.
+Before removing the carrier sheet, we recommend letting it sit first and cool down.
+This is to ensure that the Heat Transfer Vinyl adhesive is completely set into the substrate.
+Burnishing it with an application tool can also help ensure it is completely stuck on the corkboard.

-Once it’s completely cooled down, we can now carefully remove the carrier sheet of the design.
+Once it’s completely cooled down, we can carefully remove the design’s carrier sheet.

 And we’re all done!
-We now have an absolutely adorable cork board that we can use to decorate our room and help us to be in a good mood to study.
+We now have an adorable corkboard that we can use to decorate our room and help us to be in a good mood to study.
 This article would also be helpful if you’re trying to customize a cork coaster.

-We hope that you’d find these article helpful!
-If you do ever try this project, we’d love to see them.
-You can us a picture of your attempt on this craft thru our private message on our social media accounts.
-Or if you have a question, you can also send us your message and we’ll try our best to answer all of them!
+We hope that you’d find these articles helpful!
+If you ever try this project, we’d love to see them.
+You can send us a picture of your attempt at this craft thru our private message on our social media accounts.
+Or, if you have a question, you can also send us your message, and we’ll try our best to answer all of them!

 Looking for Specialty Heat Transfer Vinyl?

-And if you’re in need of more crafting supplies like heat transfer vinyl and adhesive vinyl, check out our online store, www.CraftVinyl.ca.
-Thank you, stay safe, and stay crafty, Crafters!
+And if you need more crafting supplies like heat transfer vinyl and adhesive vinyl, check out our online store, www.CraftVinyl.ca.
+Thank you, stay safe and crafty, Crafters!